Keres Children's Learning Center

 On behalf of the Pueblo of Ohkay Owingeh, I want to thank the Chamiza Foundation for the years of support.
 Ohkay Owingeh has benefited tremendously from the continued funding by Chamiza Foundation.
 What makes this support even more valuable is that it is that the funding is guided by an incredible team of Pueblo professionals who serve on the Chamiza Foundation board.
 I also appreciate the support of the Phillips family.

-In the seven years of the Tewa Language Program there have been over 150 community members who have become empowered by learning the language.
-As a result many of our students use Tewa language in various community activities.
-The Tribal leadership has also become a strong supporter.
+In the seven years of the Tewa Language Program, there have been over 150 community members who have become empowered by learning the language.
+As a result, many of our students use Tewa language in various community activities.
+Tribal leadership has also become a strong supporter.
 Thank you and many blessing to you all.

 Tewa Language Teacher, Ohkay Owingeh Pueblo